 When you first move into a beautiful new house, you may think that you can just coast along and not have to worry about little maintenance things for years.
 But eventually, a honey-do list of small jobs piles up that you can’t keep putting off.

 Like most people today, you probably don’t have the time and energy to work on all of these little home projects.
 So you want to find a handyman to take care of the list so you can enjoy living in a beautiful, well-kept home again.

 But with so many people falling victim to scams these days, you are wise to be cautious.

-1. Do your homework by asking important questions and researching a bit:
+1. Do your homework and ask important questions:

-- Is it a licensed handyman who is fully insured?
+- Is it a licensed handyman or general contractor who is fully insured?

-- Is this handyman company willing to give referrals or is this someone a trusted friend or family member recommends to you by word of mouth?
+- Is this contractor willing to give referrals or is this someone a trusted friend or family member recommends to you by word of mouth?

 - Have you called the customers on the referral list to be sure they were satisfied and to ask any burning questions you may have?